act-rules/act-rules.github.io/_rules/line-height-not-important-78fd32.md

 - There is no mechanism available on the page to adjust [line-height][].
 If there is such a mechanism, it is possible to fail this rule while [Success Criterion 1.4.12 Text Spacing][sc1412] is still satisfied.

+- The font size is constant for all text in the element.
+If font-size changes (e.g., through use of the `::first-line` pseudo-element) then the required line height would also change throughout the element.
+This is untested by the current rule.

 ## Accessibility Support

 While some assistive technologies are able to set [user origin][] or [user agent origin][] styles, others, such as browser extensions, are only able to set styles with the [author origin][].
 Such assistive technologies cannot create styles "winning" the [cascade sort][] over a `style` attribute with an [important][] declaration.